joef551/clusandra/README.md

 University of West Florida.
 It is written entirely in the Java programming language and leverages the Spring framework and any JMS-compliant messaging system.

-The general idea is to have a framework that facilitates the distributed processing of the data stream.
-It also allows you to pipeline the processing of the data stream and persist synopsis structures in the Cassandra NoSQL database.
-For example, you can pipeline a series of modules that preprocess, cluster, and then persist the clusters to the database.
+The general idea behind CluSandra is to provide a framework that facilitates the distributed processing of the data stream.

-Using a integration framework, such as Apache Camel, you can implement a number of different pipelining designs.
+Included is an example distributed processing workflow or pipeline that leverages the CluSandra framework in order to control or harness the data stream.
+The pipeline clusters/groups the data stream elements in both a temporal and spatial manner.
+In other words, it groups the elements of the data stream that are both temporally and spatially similar to one another.
+The resulting cluster, or microclusters, are persited to the Cassandra No SQL database.
+The pipeline is loosely modeled after the map-reduce design pattern and incorporates the concept of a cluster-feature tree described in the BIRCH paper.

+You can couple CluSandra with an integration framework, like Apacha Camel, to implement some interesting workflows or messaging design patterns.

 See the trunk/doc directory for papers produced during the project and referenced works .
 The papers need to be updated to reflect the latest work on Clusandra.

-Clusandra also incorporates clustering algorithms used for harnessing the fast and evolving data stream.
-Much of this is based on the concept of cluster-feature trees and the BIRCH paper.

 As I get the time, I continue to evolve Clusandra.
 Most recently added KMeans-based algorithms to provide better clusterings.
 Also incorporated KMeans++ for initial Kmeans seeding, triangle inequality to accelerate K-means